yusuke0913/dw-product-service/README.md

 ## Why did you use them?

 #### Why MySQL
-I need to retrieve products by some keys (such as size, collection_id) and import data at a time.
+The service needs to retrieve products by some keys (such as size, collection_id) and process only one data import request at a time.
-In this case relational database is a good option because it has indexes, locking and transaction systems.
+In this case adapting relational database is a good option because it has indexes, locking and transaction features.
 At first I'm thinking to use DynamoDB as datastore but in the point of retrieving products, I decided to use MySQL.

 #### Why Laravel
 Laravel provides many useful features and especially Eloquent is so useful for working with MySQL.

 #### Why Docker and Kubernetes
-To prepare for high requests, I set up kubernetes and docker environment because It makes easier to scale up the service on the cloud platform such as AWS, GCP.
+To prepare for high requests, I set up kubernetes and docker environment because It makes easier to scale up the service on Cloud Platforms such as AWS, GCP.

 ## Did you intentionally leave stuff out?
-I left collections table on MySQL out to reduce queries on import request.
+I left collections table on MySQL out to reduce update queries on import request.

 ## Installation